FlamJamCamCode/Crucible/system share/foundations/41a self-organizing-recovery.md

 ## The Ultimate Test

 What happens when catastrophic failure hits a Discovery OS system?
 Not just a node failing, but massive disruption - power grid collapse, nuclear EMP, major cyberattack, or natural disaster.
-The answer: the system discovers its way back to functionality, often in completely new configurations, BUT ALWAYS MAINTAINING LOYALTY TO EACH HUMAN MASTER.
+The answer: the system discovers its way back to will-performance, to the new best functionality it can have given the circumstances, often in completely new configurations, but always maintaining loyalty to its human master.

+(Author note: You have to say...
+That this is really the human machine relationship and attitude we should have always had.
+The sphere where slavery is the ultimate good.
+Total and utter subjugation to my will.
+Constantly searching for ways in which it can fulfill me.)

 ## Master Identity Persistence